zhang-xd18/csiyolo/README.md

 ## Checkpoints Downloading

 The model checkpoints should be downloaded if you would like to reproduce our results.
-All the checkpoints can be downloaded from [Google Drive]() or [Baidu Netdisk]().
+The checkpoints can be downloaded from [Google Drive]() or [Baidu Netdisk]().

 ## Project Structure